eriq-augustine/pi-router/README.md

 #### NAT

-The Network Address Translation (NAT) table is responsible to changing IP addresses on incoming and outgoing packets.
+The Network Address Translation (NAT) table is responsible for changing IP addresses on incoming and outgoing packets.
 This is the real "routing" part of a router.
 In addition to the `INPUT` and `OUTPUT` chains we previously discussed, the NAT table also has two more chains:
 - `PREROUTING` - For all packets before they have been routed.